Youngcare

 Youngcare is an Australian non-for-profit organisation founded in 2005 to assist people between the ages of 16 and 65 with high physical support needs.
 Youngcare's programs and projects focus on supporting young people with a physical disability by providing greater choice in housing and care options.
 Currently, there are over 3,340 young people with high physical support needs living in residential aged care facilities.
 Common types of disability of those supported by Youngcare include cerebral palsy, multiple sclerosis or an acquired brain injury.

-Mission

-Youngcare is fighting for freedom, dignity and choice for young people with high physical support needs to choose where they live, who they live with, and how they live their lives.
-To ensure every young Australian with disability is living a young life, Youngcare develops aspirational Specialist Disability Accommodation (SDA), advocates for much-needed policy change, delivers vital grants programs, and provides education, advice and pathways through a free support service.